sc-ventures/cloudbreak-documentation/docs/security-cb.md

 2. If Cloudbreak has already been started, restart it using `cbd restart`.

-3. When CB_DEFAULT_GATEWAY_CIDR is set, two additional rules are added to your Ambari node security group: (1) port 9443 open to your Cloudbrak IP, and (2) port 22 open to your Cloudbrak IP.
+3. When CB_DEFAULT_GATEWAY_CIDR is set, two additional rules are added to your Ambari node security group: (1) port 9443 open to your Cloudbreak IP, and (2) port 22 open to your Cloudbrak IP.
 You can view and edit these default rules in the create cluster wizard.

 ### Secure the Profile